bhavyac18/real-time-bus-tracker/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Roadmap
-- [ ] Add whether the bus is crowded or not
+- [ ] Include the information about bus's occupancy
-- [ ] Add if there are seats available
+- [ ] Provide the information of seat availabilty
-- [ ] Add if there are any delays
+- [ ] Add details about any expected lateness
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### License information